St Thomas US Virgin Islands Travel Guide

 Boat excursion, relaxation day (Lindquist Beach, Frenchtown), departure.

-Tailor your itinerary to your specific passions.
+Customize your itinerary for your particular passions.

 Dedicate a full day to discovering downtown Charlotte Amalie.
 Visit the 99 Steps, Fort Christian, the St. Thomas Synagogue, Government House, and Emancipation Garden.
 Consider a guided walking tour.